uidaholib/main-web-redesign_draft/content/covid19/impact.md

 **Interlibrary Loan**

 Due to library closures and limitations across the country, we are currently unable to process printed material.
 However, patrons can still request digital articles and/or book chapters.
 Please be advised standard delivery estimates are not in effect and there are likely to be delays in fulfillment.
-For help, please contact the [ILL office](https://www.lib.uidaho.edu/services/ill/).
+For help, please contact the [ILL office]({{ '/services/ill/' | relative_url }}).

 ### Fines and Fees

 The library will be waiving fines for UI or Summit materials accrued after March 9th, so don't worry if you left for spring break with a bunch of books!
 Please note this doesn't apply to lost or damaged books.

 Have a book from ILL that will be overdue?
 Please contact the ILL office at [libill@uidaho.edu](mailto:libill@uidaho.edu) or (208) 885-6843 so we can help you extend your due date.

-### Special Collections & Archives

-The Special Collections Collections & Archives reading room will be open by appointment only.
-For assistance with finding and accessing archival material, please contact our Special Collections staff via email (libspec@uidaho.edu) or phone (208-885-0845).